How to Read Your Bill

 Here's how to find out what you're paying now for electricity, and other useful information about your bill.
 You will still be billed by your utility after you switch electric suppliers.

-How to Read Your PPL Bill How to Read Your PECO Bill
+How to Read Your PECO Bill How to Read Your PPL Bill

 Sample Utility Bills

 Vital Information: What you need to know to switch